 - turn over dormant Assets to the federal government up to a maximum value of CHF 500 per customer, 60 years after the last customer contact without a publication.

 Once the assets have been transferred to the federal government, all claims relating to the assets are null and void.

 The search for contactless and dormant assets via the Swiss Banking Ombudsman

 Individuals with knowledge of possible assets without contact or dormant assets, to which they are entitled, should contact the bank in question, provided they know them.
 In cases where the name of the bank is unknown, it has been possible since 1996 to conduct a search with the help of the Swiss Banking Ombudsman.
 A search can be conducted at any time once assets have become without contact – it is not necessary that the 60 years have passed.
 Because the assets that are contained in this centralised database are subject to bank-customer confidentiality, an inquiry through the Banking Ombudsman is only possible with proof of entitlement.
 For such a search to be conducted, the claimant must submit documents that substantiate entitlement to the assets.
 This ensures that only those individuals who are in fact entitled to the assets, receive the assets in question.
 If assets are found, the Banking Ombudsman contacts the affected bank, which conducts a final verification of the legitimacy of the claimant, and the contact between the bank and the customer is re-established in this manner.

-Further information on how customers can prevent their accounts from becoming dormant has been compiled and published in a flyer compiled by the SBA.
+Further information on how customers can prevent their accounts from becoming dormant has been compiled and published in a customer information compiled by the SBA.

 The publication of dormant assets